To say the fitness ecommerce industry is pumping would be an understatement.

 However, Altitude Sports decided to join the website revolution and launch its ecommerce site in 1999.
 Since then, it’s continued to grow and evolve alongside technology—not against it.

-One of the most innovative features on the Altitude Sports website is its predictive search feature.
+One of the most innovative features on the Altitude Sports website is its search feature.
 Using SearchSpring, the site can auto-suggest items based on what customers type in the search bar.
 The search also offers visual merchandising features so visitors to the site can see their options before clicking.